ziggity/week4_angular/README.md

 * Go to https://firebase.google.com/ and set up an account
 * Create a new project -
-* Select the third icon option: "Add Firebase To Your Website" fill out the following info into your api-keys file: (it might look something like this: export let masterFirebaseConfig = {
+* Select the third icon option on the landing page: "Add Firebase To Your Website"
+* Fill out the following info into your api-keys.ts file: (it might look something like this: export let masterFirebaseConfig = {
     apiKey: "AIzaSyCaXFeBuwFyf3ctgaM4jAyhS0OtvY002yA",
     authDomain: "week4-e74a9.firebaseapp.com",